kintone/cli-kintone/README.md

 #### Text area

-If the value contains line break, enclose the value in double quotes.
+If the value contains a line break, enclose the value in double quotes.

 ```csv
 "TextAreaField"